Complete Guide to Orchid Types – So much beauty resides in the world, but nothing compares to the beauty of a fully bloomed flower.

 Their beautiful flower is small but stunning.

-Watering frequently is a must, but so is ensuring the soil they are set in, gets dry in between watering.
+Watering frequently is a must, but so is ensuring the soil dries in between watering.

-They grow quite quickly and are best suited in humid climates.
+They grow quickly and are best suited in humid climates.

 This genus is one that offers a unisex flower.

 Depending on what light you grow this orchid under, you will either get a female (Cattleya) or a male (Phalaenopsis) plant.

 These two flowers look very different, so we are going to look at both under this orchid type title.

 But first, let us look at the overall flower of this orchid.

 The Catasetum in its unisex form usually has a white flower with a yellowish center.

 It is one of the orchids that lay dormant during the cold months.